jsenv/jsenv-logger/readme.md

 ## Installation

+Before installing, please note that you cannot directly `require` this package because there is no commonjs version for the source code.

 If you never installed a jsenv package, read [Installing a jsenv package](https://github.com/jsenv/jsenv-core/blob/master/docs/installing-jsenv-package.md#installing-a-jsenv-package) before going further.

 This documentation is up-to-date with a specific version so prefer any of the following commands